mrrocks/simpletastic/README.md

 Simpletastic
 ============

-Simplestastic is a super lightweight framework written in SASS that make it super easy create to fluid grids.
+Simplestastic is a very light framework written in Sass that greatly simplifies the creation of responsive and fluid grids.
+Is for people who want something quick and simple, tired of complex frameworks with thousand options.

+Forget about calculate exact percentages or use magic numbers, inspired by [this article](http://csswizardry.com/2013/02/responsive-grid-systems-a-solution/) by Harry Roberts, instead of defining a class name like `.span-3`, which has little meaning and it is not very easy to memorize, Simpletastic abstracts these widths into comprehensible fractions.
+For example: you would like to do 3 columns of **one third** of the available space `@include column (1, 3)`, or **one half** `@include column (1, 2)`, or even **four twelfths** `@include column (4, 12)`, any combination that suits your needs is possible.

 ### Requirements

-- Sass 3.2+ (Simplestatic use Sass silent classes which means that the classes never get compiled to CSS until they are explicitly expanded.)
+- Sass 3.2+ (Silent classes are used, which means that the classes never get compiled to CSS until they are explicitly expanded into another class.)

-##Getting started
+### Getting started

 In your main stylesheet: